nhu-yen-315/Retail-customer-segmentation-using-RFM-framework-with-Python/README.md

 <br>

-**In summary, I just derive a dataframe including important information about each customer.
+✅ **In summary, I just derive a dataframe including important information about each customer.
 Next, I will visualize the dataset to extract insights.**

 ## 3. Visualizations and Insights
 This part is to visualize data in different dimensions in order to extract insights.

-- Number of customers by segment:
+❓❓❓** Number of customers by segment:**
   ```python
   # Visualize the number of customers by segment
    sns.set_style('whitegrid')